Types of Degrees Public Health Majors Are Getting

 |Hispanic or Latino||1,659|

-Public Health appeals to people across the globe.
+Students from other countries are interested in Public Health, too.
 About 8.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia